 The maximum project period is one year.
-Construction and charitable projects are not eligible for funding under this program.
+Construction, charitable and for-profit projects are not eligible for funding under this program.
 If a group of alumni cooperates to submit the joint project, the requested amount cannot exceed $24,000.
 The submitting applicant should be an individual alumnum or the group of alumni, but the grant can be awarded to the organization partnering in the project.

 Materials published under these grants must be reviewed and approved by the Embassy prior to dissemination.

 - CVs of applying alumni and the key personnel.